THINK DIFFERENT

 What Jobs understood, and got fundamentally right at both Apple and Pixar, is that we are all emotional, tactile, and intuitive human beings before we are consumers.

-And that we all ultimately seek the same thing: Connection.
+And that we all ultimately seek the same thing: connection that feels personal, not programmed.

 It was true when Jobs founded Apple in 1976.
 And it remains true today.